AxtonS/tic-tac-toe/README.md

 -learned to implement good object oriented programming principles, tried to never repeat any code
 -learned a lot about ruby style guide by following rubocop which also helped with code readability
 -added a new game option after victory and logic to enter new names for new players

+## updates

+-added RSpec testing to learn TDD but will have to refactor this project to get proper test coverage